Poseidon-ZKP/zkvote-contract/README.md

 yarn ts-node scripts/vote.ts 1 3 yay 5
 ```

-When the committee commands notice that the total voting weight used is at
+When the committee daemons notice that the total voting weight used is at
 least 10, they begin the tallying, and will exit after the tallying process is
 complete.